p-lr/TrekMe/Readme.md

 ## <a name="TOC-Overview"></a>Overview

-TrekAdvisor is an Android app to get live position on a map and other useful information, without ever needing an internet connection (except when creating a map).
+TrekMe is an Android app to get live position on a map and other useful information, without ever needing an internet connection (except when creating a map).
 It differs from other map apps in the source of maps.
 Usually, a map is downloaded from the internet and is sometimes cached for an offline access (e.g google map).
-TrekAdvisor is designed for people willing to use particular maps like USGS in USA, or IGN in France for example.
+TrekMe is designed for people willing to use particular maps like USGS in USA, or IGN in France for example.
 You can also use your own map if you possess a paper map and you want to use it for your next trek.
-In this case, just scan it, then prepare and view it in TrekAdvisor (see below).
-It also works if you possess a huge single file (several Gb), as TrekAdvisor is designed to work with arbitrary map size.
+In this case, just scan it, then prepare and view it in TrekMe (see below).
+It also works if you possess a huge single file (several Gb), as TrekMe is designed to work with arbitrary map size.
 The only limitation is the memory available on your device (smartphone, tablet).

 ## <a name="TOC-Features-sum"></a>Features summary